nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_datetime.md

 zero in this form.
 @param monthsFunc A function that will yield the months value
 @param daysFunc A function that will yield the days value
-@param nanosFunc A function that will yeild the nanos value
+@param nanosFunc A function that will yield the nanos value

 - long -> CqlDurationFunctions(Object: daysFunc, Object: nanosFunc) -> com.datastax.driver.core.Duration
   - *notes:* Create a CQL Duration object from the two provided field functions.
 The months field is always set to zero in this form.
 @param daysFunc A function that will yield the days value
-@param nanosFunc A function that will yeild the nanos value
+@param nanosFunc A function that will yield the nanos value

 ## CurrentEpochMillis